Fair play code

 Assumption of risk

-By voluntarily participating in Brock’s Recreation Services programs, all participants assume risk of injury.
-Brock University does not accept responsibility for injury or loss incurred by any person participating in activities organized and administered by Recreation services.
+By voluntarily participating in Brocks Recreation programs, all participants assume risk of injury.
+Brock University does not accept responsibility for injury or loss incurred by any person participating in activities organized and administered by Brock Recreation

-For programs, and Intramural sports, you will be required to read and sign the informed consent, located on your team entry form.
-No player will be eligible to play on an Intramural team, unless they have signed the team sheet BEFORE playing in a game.
+For programs, and Intramural sports, you will be required to read and sign the informed consent, located on IMLeagues.
+No player will be eligible to play on an Intramural team, unless they have joined the team on IMLeagues BEFORE playing in a game.

-- All players must bring their current Brock student ID or Facility Membership card to each game.
+- All players must bring their current Brock student ID, Facility Membership card or personal ID (only if an Intramural Membership owner) to each game.

 - If a player does not produce their ID, he/she will not be eligible to play.